 The AC has the power to conduct or authorise investigations into any matter within the AC's scope of responsibility.
 If it deems appropriate, independent advisors will be engaged at the Group's expense.
-During FY2023, the Group received a concern, and, after assessing the concern, the AC commissioned a review by appointing internal auditors to perform an independent review of our internal processes, existing controls, and documents available.
-The internal auditors identified and recommended areas for improvement on certain internal processes and did not come across any other matters and/or areas that required further review.
+In FY2024, the Group received a concern regarding an outsourced service.
+After assessing the concern with, and obtaining assurances from, the provider of the outsourced service, the AC determined that the concern had been adequately and appropriately resolved.
 All complaints will be treated as confidential and will be brought to the attention of the AC.